What’s a better protection option – a ceramic coating or a wax?

 Hydrophobicity

 Believe it or not, the best coatings for ease of cleaning are actually hydrophilic.
-Hydrophobic is cool because you get beads, water runs off and you can do cool Insta-posts when it rains.
-There is some science behind the beading properties of ceramics, but the hardest and longest-lasting elements of ceramic coatings are often only semi-hydrophobic (or semi-hydrophilic, in a glass half-full kinda way).
+Hydrophobic is cool because you get beads, water runs off, and you can do cool Instagram-posts when it rains.
+There is some science behind the beading properties of ceramics, but the hardest and longest-lasting elements of ceramic coatings are often only semi-hydrophobic (or semi-hydrophilic, in a glass-half-full kinda way).
+Hydrophillic coatings are more expensive to make, and don’t carry the wow factor marketing companies like, so hydrophobicity gets all the press.
+Also note that any coating describing itself as “superhydrophobic” is lying.
+Superhydrophobicity is only achieved at 150-degree water contact angles, and these haven’t been replicated in coatings outside of a laboratory.
+Super-ish-hydrophobic is the best you’ll get at around a 135-degree water contact angle.

 Gloss